davemackintosh/davemackintosh/README.md

 ### Product, people & results focussed engineering manager/lead developer and Rust/Go/React/TypeScript dev

 > [!WARNING]
-> All my repos are now moved to Gitlab.
+> Most of my repos are now moved to Gitlab.
 Head over there and take a look.
 > [Dave Mackintosh's Gitlab profile](https://gitlab.com/davemackintosh)

 It all started when I was 8 years old in '96, when my granddad showed me some BASIC on his computer upstairs to control his telescope.